mediocreZeta/Youtube-Downloader/README.md

 #  Description
 This is my first project that I published in Github.
-I created a Youtube-Downloader App which let the user to download video from youtube based on their format choice.
-How this app works?.
+I created a Youtube-Downloader App which let the user to download video from youtube based on their format choice.<br /><br />How this app works?
 This app will get the video information based on search query of the user and show it to the user.
-User can download the video with the help of yt-dlp library.
-Thanks to [yt-dlp-android](https://github.com/yausername/youtubedl-android), [yt-dlp](https://github.com/yt-dlp/yt-dlp), and [ytdlnis](https://github.com/deniscerri/ytdlnis) this project can be published.
+User can download the video with the help of yt-dlp library.<br /><br />Thanks to [yt-dlp-android](https://github.com/yausername/youtubedl-android), [yt-dlp](https://github.com/yt-dlp/yt-dlp), and [ytdlnis](https://github.com/deniscerri/ytdlnis) this project can be finished.

 #  Implemented feature
 *  Search videos with query and pagination